The Communication Challenge with Dr. Meg Meeker

 Nationally renowned Boston College Professor Dr. Kerry Cronin, known as the "Dating Professor," visits Montrose to talk with Upper School students and parents about the importance of relationships.
 Professor Cronin talks about the hook-up culture that's prevalent on college campuses today, and why she encourages her first-year students to ask a "person of interest" out on a date.
 Join us for a discussion that spans from Aristotle's definition of "love of the good" to modern-day rules for a successful first date.

-To understand the power of a Montrose education that is steeped in the liberal arts and informed by habits of heart, mind, and character, let’s hear from those who have most recently benefited from it: the Class of 2018.
-Co-Valedictorians Anneka Ignatius and Elizabeth Ling share their reflections on what it was like to be called to greatness at Montrose.
+To understand the power of a Montrose education that is steeped in the liberal arts and informed by habits of heart, mind, and character, let’s hear from those who have benefited from it: Keynote speaker Dr. Nichole Mercier '94, and the Class of 2018 Co-Valedictorians Anneka Ignatius and Elizabeth Ling.

 What are the Habits of Mind that can help us learn a new skill, build a new habit, or stop procrastinating?
 Deborah Farmer Kris, Montrose Teacher and LifeCompass Associate Director, sheds light on these topics and more in this episode of Montrose Podcast.

 January 25, 2019

 Giving That Matters